Join us for our next event: Rollover and Play Dead. Does Your Estate Plan Really Work? with speaker Lynn Campisi, J.D., LL.M.

 4. Calculate Your Required Rate of Return™

 After estimating your annual income gap, you can now calculate your RRoR™.
 The RRoR™ represents the intersection between how much you plan to make during retirement, how much you plan to spend during retirement, and how much you have saved for retirement.
-Each of these parts individually can provide some insights into your overall retirement plan, but bringing them together gives you a single point of focus for your retirement planning.
+Each of these parts individually can provide some insights into your overall retirement plan but bringing them together gives you a single point of focus for your retirement planning.

 5. Determine Appropriate Investment Strategy Based on Your RRoR™